mikelbring/tinyissue/README.md

 We welcome and appreciate all contributions.
 The `develop` branch is the branch you should base all pull requests and development off of.
 The `master` branch is tagged releases only.

-For any coding contribution, please use a git tool ( visit https://git-scm.com/book/fr/v2/D%C3%A9marrage-rapide-Installation-de-Git to know more ) and push a new branch
+For any coding contribution, please use a git tool ( visit https://git-scm.com/book/fr/v2/D%C3%A9marrage-rapide-Installation-de-Git to know more ).
+Then, push you modification throw a new branch.
 NEVER push on master.

 # Changelog
 - v.1.5.2 : 15 March 2017